-If you're looking for my current whereabouts, I'm employed at Standard Chartered as a Haskell developer in Marina Bay, Singapore.
+If you're looking for my current whereabouts, I'm employed at Standard Chartered as a Haskell developer in Singapore.

-If you're looking to get in touch, you'll have better luck contacting me at laurence dot day at sc dot com than via Nottingham channels.
+If you're looking to get in touch, you can contact me at laurence dot e dot day at outlook dot com rather than via Nottingham channels.

 My PhD research investigated the possibilities of using monads as an aid to constructing modular compilers within a functional framework, building upon previous work in the field on modular interpreters.
 I'm also interested in multicore/heterogeneous computing, automatic parallelisation, provably correct code transformations, category theory and automated theorem proving within functional languages.

 On the 16th of December 2014 I submitted my doctoral thesis, entitled `The Modular Compilation of Effects'.
 On the 13th of March 2015 I passed with minor corrections, and on the 23rd of October 2015 my corrections were accepted.
 I'll be officially graduating (after multiple deferrals) on the 18th of July 2017.